 3. Hiking improves relationships

 Along with creativity and attention span, hiking also strengthens our social circles.
 As a result, this does wonders for our mood.
 It’s easy to bond with friends or family by spending time walking in the woods together.
-On that note, we improve our relationships with others at the same time as we improve our relationship with ourselves.
+On that note, we improve our relationships with others at the same time as we improve our relationships with ourselves.

 While it’s true that exercise by itself shows to improve mental functions and mood, exposure to nature further improves these.
 Being in a world that doesn’t demand our attention in any specific way, we are able to more profoundly focus on our surroundings.